boolean-uk/angular-todo-list/README.md

 - Refactor the `todo.service.ts` file to fetch the todos from the API
 - Refactor the `todo.service.ts` file to send a POST request to create a new todo
 - Refactor the `todo.service.ts` file send a PUT request to update an existing todo

+## Freedom

+if you want a bit more of a challenge, check out the freedom branch!
+It starts from a blank slate.